2020 has been swept away by COVID-19. But there’s one thing on the horizon that’s still set to have a big impact on the nation: Brexit.

 - EU27- Essentially the European Union countries involved in Brexit negotiations (all EU member states excluding the United Kingdom).

-How will Brexit impact the insurance industry?
+How will Brexit impact you?

 How do I know if I can sell insurance policies abroad?

 Many insurers have been restructuring their business for a while now, relocating or opening new branches of the business in EU member locations.
 This should allow them to continue to operate within the EU following Brexit, thus avoiding lost revenue or huge business disruption.
+Here is specific guidance on the regulatory impact on the UK, including regulatory permissions and temporary regimes.

 My clients are based abroad, how will Brexit impact them?